 ✔ Permanent exhibition: Late Antiquity and Byzantine Art

 ✔ Permanent exhibition: Sculptures and Painting 13th - 18th Century

-✔ Special exhibition until further notice: About the History of the Bode-Museums
+✔ Exhibition until further notice: Plain Talk - About the History of the Bode-Museum

 Sculpture Collection & Painting of the 13th-18th Century